This week's most popular

 Reduce

-• Car exhaust gas is a significant factor in the environment.
-To reduce this factor, choose to organize a wedding closer to your guests or rent a transport that will take everyone to the wedding place.
-Maybe it's better to rent a carriage instead of a wedding car?
+• Car emissions have a significant impact on the environment.
+To reduce them, choose to organize a wedding closer to your guests or rent a transport to take everyone to the wedding place.
+Maybe it's better to rent a bus instead of a wedding car?

-• Prefer digital invitations.
-This will reduce the waste generated during the manufacturing process and make it harder for guests to lose.
+• Choose digital invitations instead of printed ones.
+This will reduce the waste generated during the manufacturing process, and guests won't lose them.

-• Use cut flowers only in the bridal bouquet.
-Instead of other floral decorations, it is best to use plants in flower pots.
+• Use freshly cut flowers only in the bridal bouquet.
+Instead of other floral decorations, it is best to use potted plants.

-• Ingredients for seasonal and local dishes will be a more environmentally-friendly choice.
-If you choose exotic and non-seasonal products, remember that to get it to your plate, transport is used for delivery and chemical products for long-term storage.
+• Seasonal and local dishes will be a more environmentally friendly choice.
+If you choose exotic and non-seasonal products, remember, to get it to your plate, transport is used for delivery and chemical products for long-term storage.

-• Consider a vegetarian menu or choose local produce from animal welfare-friendly traders.
+• Consider a vegetarian menu or choose local produce from organic farmers.

 Photo: MALORIE KEROUAC / Planning: ALYSSA ESTRADA

-• Buy zero waste products or package-free products.
-Many manufacturers offer to buy products in environmentally friendly packaging or not at all, or offer to return packaging, such as glass jars, for reuse.
+• Buy zero-waste or package-free products.
+Many manufacturers offer to buy products in environmentally friendly packaging or without packaging or offer packaging return services, such as glass jars for reuse.
 Drinks are also available in large packages or barrels, which can be returned to the retailer.

 • Fewer guests mean less waste, so if you decide to have a small wedding, you are one step closer to sustainability.

 • Organize photo shoots in nature instead of a photo corner to use fewer decorations that become waste after the wedding.
-It is advisable to explore in advance the most beautiful gardens, city streets, or coastline, which will serve as a great background for beautiful photos.
+Explore in advance the most beautiful gardens, city streets, or coastline, which will serve as a great background for beautiful photos.

 Photo: MALORIE KEROUAC / Planning: ALYSSA ESTRADA

-• Avoid gift wrapping by asking guests for electronic gift cards instead.
-Those who are actively involved in charitable projects can ask for donations to a specific organization instead of a gift.
+• Avoid gift wrapping paper by asking guests for electronic gift cards instead.
+Those actively involved in charity projects can ask for donations to a specific organization instead of a gift.

 Recycle